Estudiantes de Buenos Aires: Losing territory

-Once the fusion the between Professional League and Amateur League was done, Estudiantes started its run at the second division.
+Once the fusion between the Professional League and Amateur League was finalized, Estudiantes started its run in the second division.
 In 1940 the club was sent down to the third division (now Primera C Metropolitana) after finishing in the penultimate position of the tournament.
-Two years after, the club obtained the championship coming back to Primera B, after defeating Liniers in the finals.
-The usual line-up was: Mares; Garza, Monza; Menéndez, Conti, Civera; Acosta, Borjas, Gastaldo, Jara, Purgia.
+Two years after, the club obtained the championship and were promoted back to Primera B, after defeating Liniers in the finals.

 Some highlights for Estudiantes were the great campaign of 1947, with Juan Calicchio being the top scorer with 36 goals in 40 matches played.
 Banfield's notable forward Gustavo Albella was the second top-scorer with 35 goals.
-In 1959 Estudiantes was relegated to the fourth division (Primera D) after finishing in the last place.
-In May, 1963 the club inaugurated its stadium in Caseros, Greater Buenos Aires, in a match against Sacachispas.
-That same year Estudiantes was relegated to Primera C after a restructuring on the Argentine league system.
+In 1959 Estudiantes was relegated to the fourth division (Primera D) after finishing in last place.
+In May 1963 the club inaugurated its stadium in Caseros, Greater Buenos Aires, in a match against Sacachispas.
+That same year Estudiantes was relegated to Primera C after a restructuring of the Argentine league system.
 This lasted to 1966 when Estudiantes won another title, promoting to Primera B again.

 Back to First Division

-In 1974 Estudiantes made a great season reaching the championship final.
-The decisive match was against Unión de Santa Fe and Estudiantes lost 1–0 and could not promote to Primera División.
-The line-up was: Landaburu; Cillis, Gomissi, Olivera, Batain; Toublanc, Juan Carlos Bravo, Osvaldo Pérez; Roberto Osvaldo Díaz, Toloza (then Cassano), Nogneira (then Anilo).
+In 1974 Estudiantes had a great season and reached the second division championship final.
+The decisive match was against Unión de Santa Fe; Estudiantes lost 1–0 and was not able to reach promotion into the Primera División.

-That final loss affected players' performances and the following seasons Estudiantes did not make great campaigns.
-This was until 1977, when Estudiantes won the championship returning to Primera División, where the club had not played since the 1930s.
-Estudiantes played a total of 36 matches winning 17 with 14 draws and 5 defeats.
-The line-up for the last match vs. Villa Dálmine was: Balbiano; Manuel Pérez, Bravo, Paz, Gerez; Ciccarello, Alberto Pafundi, Carlos Guillermo; Toloza (then Baldovino), Ugarte, Juan Guillermo.
-Other players that also contributed to the victory were Filipetti, Martinuccio, Carrizo, Cortés, Méndez and Barranco.
-Ricardo Trigilli was designed as the coach.
+That loss affected players' performances and the following seasons Estudiantes did not have great campaigns; in 1975 Estudiantes finished dead last and in 1976 they finished 12th.
+However, for the 1977 season Estudiantes strengthened their team and won the championship, returning to Primera División after four decades.
+In the campaign Estudiantes played a total of 36 matches, winning 17 with 14 draws and 5 defeats.
+Estudiantes suffered in the final fourteen matches, winning just three, but important draws combined with poor results from other team eventually helped them win the championship title under manager Ricardo Trigilli.

 During the 1978 season in Primera, one of the most important matches Estudiantes played was against Boca Juniors.
 The game ended up in a 1–1 tie, which allowed Quilmes a great chance to obtain the championship (which the "Cervecero" finally took advantage of).
-But at the end of the season, Estudiantes went down again and didn't come back to Primera yet.
+However at the end of the season, Estudiantes went down again.